CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 We suggest using option 1 when you don't have access to the PyCharm remote IDE binaries as a first time.
 Then settle with option 2 as it makes using Run:ai as your daily driver feel like just opening a local IDE.

-For both options you will set your project directory on PyCharm to be the `${PROJECT_ROOT}=/opt/project` in the container.
+For both options you will set your project directory on PyCharm to be the `PROJECT_ROOT` `/opt/project` in the container.

 **Preliminaries: saving the project IDE configuration**